MagdaJuarez/MagdaJuarez/README.md

 - 👋 Hi, I’m @MagdaJuarez.
 - 👀 I’m interested in Machine learning and visualisations tools.
-- 🌱 I’m currently pursuing a Master degree in Advanced Data Science at Bangor University, UK.
+- 🌱 I hold an MSc Advanced Data Science from Bangor University, UK.
 - 💞️ I’m looking to collaborate on projects that involve to collect and analyse data sets to give insights.